 And so, when he came back, he got married, he had two kids, and he went into the electrical appliance business, and all the time hanging out with Ira and George and Howard Dietz and Buddy De Sylva and writing light verse for the F.P.A Conning Tower.
 And the newspapers used to carry light verse, every newspaper.
 There were about twenty-five of them at that time, not two or three now owned by two people in the world, you know.
 And they actually carried light verse.
 Well, Yip and Ira and Dorothy Parker, the whole crowd, had light verse in there, and, you know, they loved it.

 So, when the Crash came and Yip’s business went under, and he was about anywhere from $50,000 to $70,000 in debt, his partner went bankrupt.
 He didn’t.
-He repaid the loans for the next twenty or fifteen years, at least.
+He repaid the loans for the next 20 or 15 years, at least.
 Ira and he agreed that he should start writing lyrics.

-We have a lead sheet.
+ERNIE HARBURG: We have a lead sheet.
 We are in the gallery of the Lincoln Center for the Performing Arts, and there’s an exhibition called “The Necessity of Rainbows,” which is the work of Yip Harburg.
-And we are looking at the lead sheet of “Brother, Can You Spare a Dime?” which came from a review called Americana, which — it was the first review, which was — had a political theme to it: at that time, the notion of the forgotten man.
+And we are looking at the lead sheet of “Brother, Can You Spare a Dime?” which came from a review called Americana, which—it was the first review, which was—had a political theme to it: at that time, the notion of the forgotten man.
 You have to remember what the Great Depression was all about.
 It’s hard to imagine that now.
 But when Roosevelt said, “One-third of the nation are ill-clothed, ill-housed and ill-fed,” that’s exactly what it was.
 There was at least 30 percent unemployment at those times.
 And among blacks and minorities, it was 50, 60 percent.
-And there were breadlines and —-
+And there were breadlines and—

-Now, the rich, you know, kept living their lifestyle, but Broadway was reduced to about twelve musicals a year from prior, in the ’20s, about fifty a year, OK?
+Now, the rich, you know, kept living their lifestyle, but Broadway was reduced to about 12 musicals a year from prior, in the '20s, about 50 a year, OK?
 So it became harder.
-But the Great Depression was deep down a fact of life in everybody’s mind.
-And all the songs were censored -— I use that loosely — by the music publishers.
+But the Great Depression was deep down a fact of life in everybody's mind.
+And all the songs were censored—I use that loosely—by the music publishers.
 They only wanted love songs or escape songs, so that in 1929 you had “Happy Days Are Here Again,” and you had all of these kinds of songs.
 There wasn’t one song that addressed the Depression, in which we were all living.
 And this show, the Americana show, Yip was asked to write a song or get the lyrics up for a song which addressed itself to the breadlines, OK?

 And so, he, at that time, was working very closely with Jay Gorney.
 Jay had a tune, which he had brought over with him when he was eight years old from Russia, and it was in a minor key, which is a whole different key.
 Most popular songs are in major.
 And it was a Russian lullaby, and it was da, da, da, da, da, da, da, da, da.
 And Jay had — somebody else had lyrics for it: “Once I knew a big blonde, and she had big blue eyes.
 She was big blue” — like that.
 And it was a torch song, of which we talked about.
 And Yip said, “Well, could we throw the words out, and I’ll take the tune?”
 Alright.